-The building has been carefully designed with considerable attention paid to the relationship between the proposed 24-storey tower and the Alexander Fleck House.
+The building has been carefully designed with considerable attention paid to the relationship between the proposed 28-storey tower and the Alexander Fleck House.
+Please review the submitted Urban Design Brief for a fulsome assessment of the architectural design considerations of this proposal.

-3.6.1 Alexander Fleck House- 593 Laurier Avenue West
+3.6.1 Alexander Fleck House- 593 Laurier Avenue West - Heritage Considerations

 The Alexander Fleck House at 593 Laurier Avenue West is a protected heritage property under Part IV of the Ontario Heritage Act, as it has an individual heritage designation.
-The proposed development is to occupy both 593 Laurier Avenue West and the adjacent 601 and 603 Laurier Avenue West properties.
+Although the proposed development is to occupy both 593 Laurier Avenue West and the adjacent 601 and 603 Laurier Avenue West properties, the new building will remain architecturally separate from the heritage building.

-The proposed development by Heritage Investments Ltd. and Project1 Studio (the design architect)

-involves partial demolition of the more modern portions of the existing building at 593 Laurier Avenue West as well as adjacent new development at 601-603 Laurier Avenue West, including the demolition of the current buildings on these lots.
+The proposed development by Heritage Investments Ltd. and Project1 Studio (the design architect) involves partial demolition of the more modern portions of the existing building at 593 Laurier Avenue West as well as adjacent new development at 601-603 Laurier Avenue West, including the demolition of the current buildings on these lots.

-The partial demolition of 593 Laurier Avenue West includes the removal of the modern addition on the western portion of the Fleck House, restoring the building to its original heritage condition.
+The partial demolition of 593 Laurier Avenue West includes the removal of the modern addition on the western portion of the Fleck House & restoring the building to its original heritage condition.
 The proposed development retains the primary structure of the building at 593 Laurier Avenue, as well as its primary heritage elements.
 The exterior of the building at 593 Laurier Avenue will be retained.
 However, the later additions to the building at the west will be removed to create space for the new 28-storey residential building and to bring the historic building closer to its original form.